 Can I apply for more than one site?

-Yes – applicants are able to submit multiple proposals, but a maximum of four projects will be awarded to any one organisation, individual or collective.
+Yes – applicants are able to submit multiple proposals, but a maximum of two projects will be awarded to any one organisation, individual or collective.

 Will we be required to cash-flow our project or will all projects be paid in advance?